tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 cumulative delay path.
 An NRP Policy may be used to allow links along the least latency path to share its data plane resources amongst multiple Slice-Flow Aggregates.
-In this case, the packets that are steered on a specific NRP carry the SAS that enables routers (along with the Diffserv CS) to determine the NRP-PHB to enforce on the Slice-Flow Aggregate traffic streams.
+In this case, the packets that are steered on a specific NRP carry the FAS that enables routers (along with the Diffserv CS) to determine the NRP-PHB to enforce on the Slice-Flow Aggregate traffic streams.